fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 Every UI component has a corresponding headless component built from sharable building blocs and logic, and containing the attributes and behavior.

 When you instanciate a headless component you can use it with the `choco` action.
-The preprocessor takes care of spreading the attributes and manages actions for you.
+The preprocessor takes care of spreading the attributes and managing actions for you.

 Here's an example using the headless `ToggleButton` class to create an unstyled toggle button: